Why confidence is important for autistic children and teenagers

 Here are a couple of ways you can use the cards:

 Drama classes can give your child the opportunity to learn about feelings and interact with peers.
 Because drama classes are structured, they might cause less anxiety for your child.
-And role-play can give your child the opportunity to practise social skills and build her confidence.
+And role-play can give your child the opportunity to practise social skills and build confidence.